Jody Wilson-Raybould: Awards and recognition

 In 2011, Wilson-Raybould was awarded a Minerva Foundation for BC Women award.
 In 2012, she received the distinguished alumni award from the University of Victoria.
 She has also been included in Vancouver Magazines "Power 50" (2012 and 2014).
 In 2015, Wilson-Raybould was selected by the Canadian Board Diversity Council as a Diversity 50 candidate, a list of Canada's most diverse board ready candidates.

 On April 6, 2017, Wilson-Raybould received the inaugural Canadian Council for Aboriginal Business, Indigenous Women in Leadership Award.
 The 2018 award winner was Roberta L. Jamieson, the first First Nation woman in Canada to earn a law degree, and the president and CEO of Indspire.

 Wilson-Raybould was featured in Paulina Cameron's 2017 book Canada 150 Women: Conversations with Leaders, Champions, and Luminaries which profiles the achievements and struggles of ground-breaking female role models.

 In 2017, Wilson-Raybould was named Policy-Maker of the Year by the Macdonald-Laurier Institute.
 She was featured in their December 2017 edition of their magazine 'Inside Policy'.

 In 2018, Wilson-Raybould was recognized by Harvard Women's Law Association as one of their 2018 International Women's Day Honourees and provided a keynote address at their annual event.

 MADD Canada honoured Wilson-Raybould as the recipient of a 2018 Citizen of Distinction award for her outstanding efforts to strengthen Canada's impaired driving laws, and in particular her contributions to bringing forward Bill C-46.
 The Citizen of Distinction Award is presented annually to individuals, groups or organizations that have made a major provincial/territorial or national contribution to the anti-impaired driving movement in Canada, leaving a lasting legacy in the areas of research, prevention and education, legal issues or victim issues.

 On March 7, 2018, Wilson-Raybould, alongside Judge Silvia Fernández de Gurmendi, the president of the International Criminal Court (ICC), unveiled an Inuit inukshuk which had been donated to the ICC by the Government of Canada to mark Canada's support for the ICC.
 The unveiling took place at the ICC's premises in The Hague.

 Her book Indian in the Cabinet: Speaking Truth to Power was a nominee for the 2021 Balsillie Prize for Public Policy.

+Personal life

+On November 29, 2008, she married Tim Raybould (b.
+1966), a First Nations consultant, lobbyist and social anthropologist.
+In her 2021 memoir and in subsequent interviews, Wilson-Raybould shared that she and her husband faced challenges in starting a family due to multiple miscarriages.